SadakatulShakil/Weather-APP-SteedFast-/README.md

 A Flutter weather app that fetches weather data from a public API and displays it in a user-friendly interface.

+#Install Process

+- First download the apk file from '/apk_file' folder
+- If install from unknown source not enable than enable it from settings
+- Than open it with package installer
+- than install it

 # Features

 - Display current weather conditions (temperature, weather description, wind speed, humidity, etc.)